 - University of Southern California (Los Angeles, CA)

-We have seen some amazing movies created by the talented kids in our Tech Camps and we look forward to watching their future creations as they go off to become the next big name in animation!
+We have seen some amazing animations created by the talented kids in our Tech Camps.
+We look forward to watching their future creations as they go off to become the next big name in animation!
 If your child is interested in taking their first step into a career in animation join us in Brick Flicks Stop Motion Animation Camp today.